St. Paul's Convent School

-The school has four sections: nursery N1-N4, kindergarten K1-K3, primary P1-P6 and secondary F1-F6.
+The school has four sections: nursery N1–N4, kindergarten K1–K3, primary P1–P6 and secondary F1-F6.

-The school's motto is Omnia omnibus, Latin for "Being all things to all people" (1 Cor 9:22).
+The school's motto is Omnia omnibus, Latin for "Being all things to all people, irrespective of race, religion or social status.
+(1 Cor 9:22).

-The summer uniform of St. Paul's Convent School is a white back-buttoned short-sleeved blouse, a checkered skirt with black and white shoes (commonly known as "panda shoes"), a bow tie for kindergarten and elementary school students, a normal tie for middle school students.
+The summer uniform of St. Paul's Convent School is a white back-buttoned short-sleeved blouse, a checkered skirt with black and white shoes (commonly known as "panda shoes"), a bow tie for kindergarten and primary school students, a normal tie for middle school students.
+For the nursery students, it is a red and white uniform.
 The winter uniform is a white long-sleeved shirt and navy blue skirt for middle school students.